jaykim305/NAS_demo/README.md

         sudo docker pull jaykim305/nas-demo:v1
         ```

 - Disable cache in Chrome browser.
-Refer [this.](https://www.webinstinct.com/faq/how-to-disable-browser-cache#:~:text=When%20you're%20in%20Google,the%20box%20to%20Disable%20cache.)
+Refer to [this.](https://www.webinstinct.com/faq/how-to-disable-browser-cache#:~:text=When%20you're%20in%20Google,the%20box%20to%20Disable%20cache.)

 ### Server-side (CDN server)
-In this setup, we provide the Dataset.
-All you have to do is to host t
+In this setup, we provide the dataset [here.](xx) Download and place it at your serving directory of your webserver.
-To use your own video for this demo, go to xx.
+To use your own video and trained DNN for this demo, go to [Testing with your own video.](#testing-with-your-own-video)

 - Install and start lighttpd (or apache2)
     ```